asbjornenge/raistlin/README.md

 raistlin init
 ```

-Raistlin will populate the folder with an updated
+Raistlin will populate the folder with a basic app layout.

 Notice how `raistlin` works together with [npm-run-scripts](https://docs.npmjs.com/cli/run-script).